Darius Olaru: FCSB

 In early 2018, Olaru signed a precontract with fellow Liga I side FCSB, but the move initially fell through after a transfer fee could not be agreed upon.
 In May the following year, the capital-based reinstated its interest and signed him for an undisclosed sum, with the deal seeing him join up with the squad at the start of 2020.
 FCSB reportedly outbid CFR Cluj for the transfer of Olaru, where he was highly regarded by manager Dan Petrescu.

 Olaru was officially unveiled as a FCSB player on 7 January 2020, and was assigned the number 27 jersey.
 He made his first appearance for the Roș-albaștrii in a 0–1 loss to CFR Cluj on 2 February, and four days later scored the opener in a 2–1 win over Voluntari.

 On 27 August 2020, Olaru made his debut in European competitions by starting and scoring in the 3–0 win over Shirak counting for the UEFA Europa League first qualifying round.
 Following the conclusion of his first full season at the club, during which he played 30 matches and netted seven times in the league, he was named to the 2020–21 Liga I Team of the Season by the Liga Profesionistă de Fotbal.

 In the 2023–24 campaign, Olaru aided with a career-best 15 goals in 36 league games, as FCSB won its first national title in nine years.
 On 9 July 2024, he scored a hat-trick in a 7–1 away thrashing of Virtus in the Champions League first qualifying round.
 On 13 August, he netted and assisted against Sparta Prague in the second leg of the Champions League third qualifying round (2–3 home loss, 3–4 on aggregate).
 Olaru continued his goalscoring form in the Europa League play-off round, scoring the only goal of the second leg against LASK to help his team qualify for the league phase (2–1 on aggregate).

 In early 2025, Olaru sustained an injury during the winter training camp in Antalya.
 Following surgery, he was ruled out for the remainder of the season, which concluded with FCSB winning a second consecutive league title despite his absence.
 Olaru returned to form in the 2025–26 Europa League play-off round, scoring twice in a 3–0 home victory over Aberdeen that secured a 5–2 aggregate qualification.
+On 6 November, he scored his team's only goal in a 1–3 league phase loss to Basel; his 56th-minute dipping volley was later voted by fans as the competition's Goal of the League Phase.